gdifiore/askdotmd/README.md

 # askdotmd

- chatgpt in your vscode -- stop being distracted when you open up your browser and do LLM chat in your editor
+LLM chat directly in VS Code.
+No browser needed.

 ## Features

-- **Full File Context**: Send the entire file to an LLM when no text is selected, assuming the request is in a comment (e.g., `// Explain this function`).
+- Send entire file or selected text to an LLM
-- **Selected Text Context**: Send only the selected text to an LLM and replace the selection with the response.
+- Response inserted at cursor or replaces selection
-- **Multiple LLM Support**: Choose from Claude, OpenAI, or LM Studio (local) models.
+- Supports Claude, OpenAI, and LM Studio (local)
-- **Customizable**: Configure API keys and default model via VS Code settings.
+- Configure API keys and models in VS Code settings

 ## Prerequisites